Dr. Oz wins Republican Pennsylvania Senate primary - NewsBreak

 Once the host of “The Dr. Oz Show” and attending physician at NY Presbyterian-Columbia Medical Center, candidate Mehmet Oz announced his candidacy in December 2021.
 Since then, he has been a front runner in the Republican field ahead of the May 17 primary election.

-In a poll conducted after Trump’s endorsement, which was conducted by The Trafalgar Group , Oz led the Senate candidates, receiving 22.7% of the 1,074 likely Republican Primary voters with McCormick tailing behind him.
-Oz also led in a Franklin & Marshall poll , which was almost done with data gathering when Trump announced his endorsement.
-Oz received 16% of voter support.
+In a poll conducted after Trump’s endorsement, which was conducted by The Trafalgar Group, Oz led the Senate candidates, receiving 22.7% of the 1,074 likely Republican Primary voters with McCormick tailing behind him.
+Oz also led in a Franklin & Marshall poll, which was almost done with data gathering when Trump announced his endorsement.
+Oz received 16% of voter support.10,000 doses of fentanyl seized during Chesapeake traffic stop

 In the media, Oz has faced scrutiny for not residing in Pennsylvania.
 He currently resides in New Jersey.
 He has also faced criticism from a key rival in the race for his Turkish citizenship, which he says he will renounce before being sworn into Senate if he wins.